How to sell my car

 Should you choose to accept the offer, to ensure peace of mind you will receive instant payment via bank transfer while our purchaser is still with you.

-Our transport team will then aim to collect the vehicle within five working days.
+Our transport team will then aim to collect the vehicle within one week.

 Last, but not least, remember to tell your insurers that either you no longer own the car, or that you are now driving a new one.